-\item We could also infer the energy scale of the inflation from this measurement with certain model assumptions.
-There are degeneracies between $f_I$ and $H$ in two observables, namely, the amplitude of the axion isocurvature perturbation $\beta \propto [\gamma H/(f_I \theta_i)]^2 \propto \theta_i^2 H^2 f_I^{1/3} \left[1- (2q/\lambda)(\dot{\phi}_0^2/f_I^4) \right]^{7/6}$ (combining Eq.~\eqref{eq:isocurvatureanda},~\eqref{eq:isoconstraints} and \eqref{eq:fIfa}), and the mass of $\rho$ in Hubble units $\mu_\rho = \sqrt{\lambda} (f_I/H)$ from the frequency of the clock signals, assuming QCD axion dark matter with the misalignment mechanism.
+\item We could also narrow down the range of the inflation energy scale from these measurements in this particular model.
+There are degeneracies between $f_I$ and $H$ in two observables, namely, the amplitude of the axion isocurvature perturbation $\beta \propto [\gamma H/(f_I \theta_i)]^2 \propto \theta_i^2 H^2 f_I^{1/3} \left[1- (2q/\lambda)(\dot{\phi}_0^2/f_I^4) \right]^{7/6}$ (combining Eq.~\eqref{eq:isocurvatureanda},~\eqref{eq:isoconstraints} and \eqref{eq:fIfa}), and the mass of $\sigma$ in Hubble units $\mu_\sigma = \sqrt{\lambda} (f_I/H)$ from the frequency of the clock signals, assuming QCD axion dark matter with the misalignment mechanism.
 The measurement from either the axion isocurvature perturbations or the primordial standard clock/cosmological collider physics alone would not be able to determine $H$ over many orders of magnitude.
 However, these two degeneracy directions in the $f_I$-$H$ plane are quite orthogonal to each other.
 Combining these two observables (together with the determination of $q$ from the relative sizes of the curvature/isocurvature clock signals\footnote{The dependence of $\beta$ on $q$ is much weaker than the other two parameters, $H$ and $f_I$.
 Thus the parameter degeneracy is mostly between $H$ and $f_I$.
-Even without a precise determination of $q$, we could still infer both $H$ and $f_I$ in narrow ranges.}), we would have a very rare opportunity of being able to significantly narrow down the energy scale of the inflation model, especially for the low-scale (small-field) inflation models of which the tensor mode would be too small to observe.\footnote{There are uncertainties from undetermined parameters such as $\theta_i$ and $\lambda$, which we take to be order one values, and also from other uncertainties as those from the relic abundance computation of the QCD axion DM~\cite{Dine:2017swf}.
+Even without a precise determination of $q$, we could still infer both $H$ and $f_I$ in narrow ranges.}), we would have a very rare opportunity of being able to significantly narrow down the energy scale of the inflation model, better than either type of the experiments alone in terms of order of magnitude, especially for the low-scale (small-field) inflation models of which the tensor mode would be too small to observe.\footnote{There are uncertainties from undetermined parameters such as $\theta_i$ and $\lambda$, which we take to be of $\mathcal{O}$(1) in the statement above.
+Uncertainties when determining $H$ also come from other sources, such as those from the relic abundance computation of the QCD axion DM~\cite{Dine:2017swf}.